 1. Because of the professional nature of the course, a satisfactory Access NI check and registration with the Northern Ireland Social Care Council are required.

-3. Applicants being considered for an offer will be interviewed to assess their suitability for Social Work training.
+3. Applicants being considered for an offer will be invited to participate in a virtual interview to assess their suitability for Social Work training.
 The interview is organised on a regional basis enabling candidates to have a single interview for all Northern Ireland Social Work programmes.

 An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: http://go.qub.ac.uk/EnglishLanguageReqs